jdement/isam-ansible-playbook-sample/README.md

 ## Features

 ### Test Inventory
 The playbook contains a static inventory file describing two appliances in a data center in Boulder.
-The appliance ip addresses are used to identify them to avoid dependency on DNS or host entries.
+The appliance IP addresses are used to identify them to avoid dependency on DNS or host entries.
 Passwords are stored in a "vault.yml" - these would ideally be encrypted, but that step has been skipped to allow for demonstration purposes.